Vancouver Anxiety Counselling & Psychotherapy

-In my psychotherapy practice, I provide a safe and supportive environment for you to openly explore - and move beyond - the issues that are keeping you up at night, and preoccupied throughout the day.
+In my Vancouver counselling practice, I provide a supportive environment for you to work through - and move beyond - the issues that are keeping you up at night, and preoccupied throughout the day.

 - processing painful emotions, such as guilt, anger, sadness and shame

-- discussing relationship difficulties, including disconnection, ruptures in trust, communication breakdowns, and defensiveness
+- working on relationship difficulties, including ruptures in trust, communication breakdowns, and defensiveness

 - coping with break-ups, grief and loss, and life's unexpected curve balls